vitessio/website/content/en/docs/user-guides/vschema-guide/sequences.md

 weight: 6
 ---

 The sharded `customer` table we created did not have an auto-increment column.
-The vitess Sequence feature can be used to emulate the same behavior as mysql’s auto-increment.
+The Vitess Sequence feature can be used to emulate the same behavior as MySQL’s auto-increment.
 A Vitess sequence is a single row unsharded tablet that keeps track of ids issued so far.
-Additionally, a configurable number of values can be cached by vttablet to minimize round trips into mysql.
+Additionally, a configurable number of values can be cached by vttablet to minimize round trips into MySQL.

 We will create the sequence table in the unsharded `product` keyspace as follows: